Enabling Ubiquitous IoT Connectivity with Bluetooth® Mesh Networking

 Concurrent Bluetooth LE and Mesh

-As mentioned in the introduction chapter Bluetooth mesh devices can, but do not have to, implement Bluetooth LE functionality.
+As mentioned in the introduction, Bluetooth mesh devices can, but do not have to, implement Bluetooth LE functionality.

-A device like the figure below has both a full Bluetooth LE stack and a Bluetooth mesh stacks implemented and such a device can have full Bluetooth LE capabilities as well full Bluetooth mesh capabilities.
+A device like the figure below has both a full Bluetooth LE stack and a Bluetooth mesh stacks implemented and this device can have full Bluetooth LE capabilities as well full Bluetooth mesh capabilities.

 This has a few benefits, as the device can connect to smart phones, tablets and any other devices implementing the GATT layer while the device is a fully functional mash node.
 This enables new use cases and applications and non-Bluetooth mesh capable devices to interact with Bluetooth mesh nodes.

 The downside of the above implementation is that more memory (both RAM and non-volatile) is needed to implement both stacks and functionality and for some devices, especially when cost is a concern, it is possible to just implement LE or mesh functionality, which requires less memory, but of course also provides less functionality.
-The figure below shows an architecture of a device, which only implements Bluetooth mesh.
-Such a device can act as a fully functional mesh node with the exclusion of proxy feature and since it still supports Bluetooth link layer it can also transmit Bluetooth beacons or discover beacons for example for in-door positioning or asset tracking applications.
+The figure below shows an architecture of a device which only implements Bluetooth mesh.
+This device can act as a fully functional mesh node with the exclusion of proxy feature and, since it still supports Bluetooth link layer it can also transmit Bluetooth beacons or discover beacons for example for in-door positioning or asset tracking applications.

 Bluetooth Mesh Support on Smart Phones and Tablets

-At the time of writing this white paper although almost all smart phones and tablets in the market have Bluetooth 4 support they however do not implement the Bluetooth mesh advertisement bearer, but only support Bluetooth connections and GATT application layer.
+When this white paper was authored, although almost all smart phones and tablets in the market have Bluetooth 4 support, they however do not implement the Bluetooth mesh advertisement bearer, but only support Bluetooth connections and GATT application layer.

-Now to enable the phones and tablets to provision and communicate with mesh nodes over proxies a partial Bluetooth mesh stack is still needed on the phone as it still needs to be able to encrypt and decrypt the mesh network and access layer messages, send and receive mesh model messages and understand and other features.
-This means the application on a phone needs to implement all the layers needs for mesh communications as shown below.
+To enable the phones and tablets to provision and communicate with mesh nodes over proxies, a partial Bluetooth mesh stack is still needed on the phone as it still needs to be able to encrypt and decrypt the mesh network and access layer messages, send and receive mesh model messages and understand and other features.
+In other words, the application on a phone needs to implement all the layers needs for mesh communications, as shown below.

-The operating systems on the phones provide the basic Bluetooth LE services like RF, Bluetooth LE stack and the GATT layer, but rest of the implementation needs to be implemented, at least today, outside the phone’s operating systems meaning it needs to be part of an application.
+The operating systems on the phones provide the basic Bluetooth LE services, such as RF, Bluetooth LE stack and the GATT layer, but rest of the implementation needs to be implemented, at least today, outside the phone’s operating systems, which means it needs to be part of an application.

 Writing a Bluetooth mesh stack for smart phones can be a significant effort, but Silicon Labs for example provides the Bluetooth mesh stack for Android OS and targets to provide it as well for iOS during 2018.

-Bluetooth mesh 1.0 is a new standard available from Bluetooth SIG since July’17 and it enables large device networks and many-to-many communications for Bluetooth LE technology, which is something that was not possible with the earlier versions of the specification.
+Bluetooth mesh 1.0 is a new standard available from Bluetooth SIG since July’17.
+The standard enables large device networks and many-to-many communications for Bluetooth LE technology, which was not possible with the earlier versions of the specification.